-Advertising your law firm online is more effective than ever, but only if its backed by a smart strategy and the right platform.
+Advertising your business online is more effective than ever, but only if its backed by a smart strategy and the right platform.

 Why Should You Use Google AdWords?